UberNick/Fairental/README.md

 All data is provided by [Amadeus API](https://sandbox.amadeus.com/)

+## Assets
+  * Images are open source from Material Design
+  * Some manipulated for this project using Gimp

 ## Design Features

-### Images are open source
-  * Adapted from Material Design and manipulated using Gimp

 ### Storyboards and AutoLayout
   * Suited for all-sized devices from iPhone SE through iPhone X